Style qualitative data using hex color codes

 You should now observe the crime point locations styled based on the hex color codes from your data source.
 Furthermore, consult the legend to understand the association between categories and colors.

-Change the Stroke Color to
+Change the Stroke Color to black

-and set the Radius Size to6
+and set the Radius Size to 6

 .